mcagriaksoy/SafePDF/README.md

 2. Create settings UI in `SafePDFApp.update_settings_for_operation()`
 3. Add operation button in `create_operation_tab()`
 4. Handle operation execution in `_run_operation_thread()`

-## License

-This project is part of the SafePDF suite by mcagriaksoy - 2025

 ## Contributing